KerstinLieu/assessment_dir/README.md

 **TO RUN THE CODE:**
-Download raw file DataScience2.ipynb, from assessment_dir directory in GitHub, and open file in JupyterLab.
+Download raw file DataScience2.ipynb, from assessment_dir directory in GitHub, and open file in JupyterLab from Anaconda Navigator.
 Run code.

 Code to import the necessary libraries are as follows: